KLVTZ/teachergraph-vagrant/README.md

 6. Git clone this repository into the root directory of your teachergraph instance:
 `git clone git@github.com:KLVTZ/teachergraph-vagrant.git`
 7. Make sure your .gitignore is ignoring `Vagrant` and `puphpet/`
 8. *Optional* Download the latest schema into the root directory of your teachergraph instance.
-If you rather use a separate, custom schema, remove the import command from [Custom Settings](#Custom-Settings).
+If you rather use a separate, custom schema, remove the import command from [custom settings](#custom-settings).
 9. You are ready to fire up vagrant: vagrant up
 10. Vagrant will download and process your box from the specified path.
 Vagrant will handle multiple processes during initialization.
 This includes downloading all required provisions for Ubuntu, Apache, MySQL, PHP, and other packages for a healthy developer environment.
 11. Once Vagrant has finished, you should see some elephants.
 If the majority of your terminal is green, then everything has gone well.